 BA LLB (UNSW)

-Pat is a proud Dharug boy who recently completed a combined Bachelor of Arts and Bachelor of Laws at the University of New South Wales (UNSW).
+Patrick is a proud Dharug man who recently completed a combined Bachelor of Arts and Bachelor of Laws at the University of New South Wales (UNSW).
 In 2016, he travelled to the USA and enrolled in Native American Studies as part of an Exchange Program with the University of Arizona.
 He has worked in a variety of sectors: education, government, not-for-profit and the private sector.
 He has expertise in legal research, communication and public speaking.

 Photo by Jamie James